aramis-lab/clinicadl/README.md

 Some of the pretained model for the CNN networks can be obtained here:
 <https://zenodo.org/record/3491003>

-These models were obtained durnig the experiments for publication.
+These models were obtained during the experiments for publication.
 Updated versions of the models will be published soon.

 ## Bibliography